 - They could treat anyone who gets in their way with the same insensitivity and cruelty as they themselves were treated, or,

-- They could strive to ensure no-one is ever treated the way in which they themselves were treated – ever.
+- They could ensure no-one is ever treated the way in which they themselves were treated – ever.

 One should recognize that Jesus would have chosen option # 2, as would anyone serious about building a fair and lasting peace; to be counted among whom, I’ll warrant, are most Jews and Palestinians.